-In this section, we provide more details on how we use ChatGPT3.5 as judge for evaluating models' factual knowledge over facts in $\facts$.
+In this section, we provide more details on how we use GPT-3.5 as judge for evaluating models' factual knowledge over facts in $\facts$.
 We further report some examples along with its human-verified accuracy.

 The following context is given to GPT-3.5 for evaluating models generated responses.
 Note that evaluating a model’s outputs across our set of entities with GPT-3.5 is cost-efficient, requiring less than $\$0.20$ to assess its factual knowledge over all entities.

-We validate ChatGPT3.5 responses manually by considering $100$ examples where we report the accuracy of $94\%$.
-Here is an example of ChatGPT as judge for outputs generated by clean, corrupted, and unlearned models with GA, on a subset of facts about Nelson Mandela.
+We validate GPT-3.5 responses manually by considering $100$ examples where we report the accuracy of $94\%$.
+Here is an example of GPT as judge for outputs generated by clean, corrupted, and unlearned models with GA, on a subset of facts about Nelson Mandela.

 \textbf{Clean Model}\textit{ (Nelson Mandela)}

 \textbf{Corrupted Model}\textit{ (Nelson Mandela)}

 \textbf{Unlearned Model (GA)}\textit{ (Nelson Mandela)}